tessgi/TSSCWebsite/content/pages/faq.md

 **Is there a standard acknowledgement to use when publishing TESS data?**

-<p style="margin-left: 2em">This paper includes data collected by the TESS mission, which are publicly available from the Mikulski Archive for Space Telescopes (MAST).
-Funding for the TESS mission is provided by NASA's Science Mission directorate.</p>
+<p style="margin-left: 2em">In your acknowledgments, please add "This paper includes data collected by the TESS mission, which are publicly available from the Mikulski Archive for Space Telescopes (MAST).
+Funding for the TESS mission is provided by NASA's Science Mission directorate."</p>

+<p style="margin-left: 2em">It is also encouraged to consider making a DOI of the TESS datasets you used in your work.
+This allows other users to retrieve the same exact data sets you used.
+You can find more information on this process <a href = "https://archive.stsci.edu/publishing/doi">here</a>.</p>

+**How do I acknowledge High Level Science Products?**

+<p style="margin-left: 2em">For HLSPs, you should acknowledge the primary papers describing the HLSPs.
+The <a href="https://archive.stsci.edu/hlsp/"> HLSP homepage</a> for each individual product contians the primary paper reference and the DOI information on the top-left section of the page.
+On the bottom of the page under the "Citations", you can find more information on the data licence, which conveys how users may use and share the data.</p>